programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 Finally, the lightweight, speedy nature of Haar Cascades means that this technique can be used by less powerful devices like laptops, cameras and smartphones, reducing or eliminating the need for powerful graphics cards required by many deep learning computer vision strategies.
 So, while many more recent ML computer vision models can exceed Haar Cascades in sheer power, Haar Cascades' light weight and reasonably high accuracy have cemented their status in the modern computer vision toolkit.

 ### Ethical Issues with Facial Recognition
-Now that we’ve explored how computer vision typically relies on differences in pixel color density, we can begin to recognize some of the ethical pitfalls in using this technology when it comes to race.
+Now that you’ve explored how computer vision typically relies on differences in pixel color density, you can begin to recognize some of the ethical pitfalls in using this technology when it comes to race.
 Simply put, photographs of lighter faces often contain greater differences in pixel density than darker faces, which means that some algorithms can fail to detect or misidentify non-white faces.
-Our sample historical dataset makes the issue even more challenging.
+The sample historical dataset makes the issue even more challenging.

 As a historically Christian institution that initially drew students primarily of Swedish Baptist background from the upper Midwest, the early decades of Bethel University's yearbook contain photos of predominantly White, male faces.
 Failing to identify the few minority students in early yearbooks only further suppresses representation of communities long disadvantaged in American higher education.
 [The Algorithmic Justice League has shown that the misidentification of darker skinned people can play a crucial role in promoting racial bias and discrimination.](https://www.ajl.org/facial-recognition-technology)

-Here is an example of the computer failing to recognize a non-white face from our dataset:
+Here is an example of the computer failing to recognize a non-white face from the dataset:

 {% include figure.html filename="or-en-facial-recognition-ai-python-09.png" alt="Visual description of video" caption="Figure 9.
 A page from the Bethel College yearbook in the 1960s featuring multiple people on a single page.
 The computer vision tool has correctly identified fifteen White faces, but failed to identify the face of the sole Black male in the photo." %}